nitsc/spell-from-ThreeBodyTrilogy/README.md

 Changed from **“incantation-from-ThreeBodyTrilogy”** to **“spell-from-ThreeBodyTrilogy”**

 ## Overview
 Implemented the process of extrapolating from Gaia stellar data, to 3D visualizations, to three-views, to three-view signals, to three-view audio of signals, and even their inversions.
-This project proves the feasibility of the Logic (Luoji)'s “spell” from “The Three Body Problem” trilogy.
+This project proves the feasibility of the Luoji's “spell” from “The Three Body Problem” trilogy.

 ## Usage Notes
 - Place the 'spell-from-ThreeBodyTrilogy-main' folder in `D:\temp` for the program to work properly.
 Alternatively, you can modify the paths in the program to match your environment.